youssef869/FIR/README.md

 ### 3. MATLAB Golden Model

 A behavioral model of the FIR filter was created in MATLAB for reference and verification.
-It simulates the response of:
+The filter was tested against three types of signals:

 - A 2 MHz sinusoidal signal
 - A 30 MHz sinusoidal signal